Sharing is caring!

 When feeding reindeer goes well

-The Tromso Arctic Reindeer experience lets visitors go to a Sami village reindeer farm in order to learn about Sami culture, reindeer, and even help feed the reindeer themselves.
-Reindeer on the farm are neither hostile nor affectionate; if you have food in your hand, they come to you, and the second they realize the food is gone, you are invisible to them.
-I would advise keeping an eye on how close your body is to the food bucket when feeding reindeer.
-No one wants to be accidentally impaled with a four-foot long antler on their Arctic getaway.
+Reindeer on the farm are neither hostile nor affectionate.
+If you have food in your hand, they come to you, and the second they realize the food is gone, you are invisible to them.
+But keep an eye on how close your body is to the food bucket when feeding reindeer.
+No one wants to be accidentally impaled with a four-foot-long antler on their Arctic getaway.

 lose the map travel blog; Life in a Sami Village; visiting a sami village; traveling to norway; Norway travel guide; norway reindeer experience